Welcome to Clay County, Arkansas

 A Member of ARGenWeb

 My name is Scot Stout and I'm your Clay County coordinator.
 Everything I have on Clay County has been posted.
-I do not live in or near Clay County and may not be able to answer specific research questions.
+I do not live in or near Clay County and cannot answer specific research questions.
 Please send any questions or comments to me at the address below.

 Clay County, first called Clayton County, was formed in 1873 with Corning as the county seat.
 It was formed from parts of Greene and Randolph Counties with Western Clay County being formed from Randolph County and Eastern Clay County being formed from Greene County.
 There seems to be some controversy over which Clayton was the namesake of Clayton County in the beginning.
 It may have been John M. Clayton or his brother, Powell Clayton.
 Henry Clay was the person honored when the name was changed in 1875.